Biomedical Engineering Undergraduate Degree Program

 $9k for current students

-We also offer more than $10k in aerospace engineering-specific awards.
+We also offer more than $9k in biomedical engineering-specific awards.
 Look for one of our eight awards on the university’s scholarships and awards platform. (external link)

 Earn income & develop career-related skills